AlekosIosifidis/advanced_image_search_tool/README.md

 - resnet18_places365.pth.tar (https://github.com/CSAILVision/places365)

 ## Easy Install
 In case you don't wish to download the required models individually or if some models are no longer available, you can simply download [SearchTool1.zip](SearchTool1.zip), [SearchTool2.zip](SearchTool2.zip) and [SearchTool3.zip](SearchTool3.zip).
 These zip files contains all of the code, dll files and models necessary to run the program.
 Then, you need to extract the contents of all 3 zip files under the same working directory.
+You will still need to install the required libraries mentioned in section #getting-started but you can skip the installation of the models as they will be included within the zip files.

 ## Extracting Data
 Before running the search tool, you need to create a folder under the working directory and put all of your image files under that folder.
 This folder will act as a search corpus from where you can search and find images with the tool.
 Then, you need to run the script "extract_information_UI.py".
 The UI will look like this: